wubowen416/qvc-clean/README.md

 We provide a script to convert a list of audios to their corresponding target audio via a txt file.
 An example can be found in `assets/example/convert.txt`.
-You can adapt this file for you own batched conversion using the following command:
+You can adapt this file for you own batched conversion.

+Convert audios using the following command:

 ```bash
 python scripts/infer/convert.py \